DEFRA/hapi-govuk-examples/journey-map-examples/journey-map-example-4/README.md

 init()
 ```

+Remove the path from all the routes as they are assigned within the map.yml file.
-Now change the "h.redirect" statements in all the routes to "h.continue" so that the plugin handle the redirection.
+Change the "h.redirect" statements in all the routes to "h.continue" so that the plugin handles the redirection.

-Note that the answer to the question is stored within a query-data cache using setQueryData and getQueryData.
+Store and recover the answer to the question using a query-data cache with the setQueryData and getQueryData functions.

 - home.route.js
     ```js
     'use strict'

-    const path = '/'

     module.exports = [{
       method: 'GET',
-      path,
       handler: (request, h) => h.view('home', {
         pageHeading: 'Hello World!',
         pageText: 'Here is my first GOV.UK Design System styled page' })
     }, {
       method: 'POST',
-      path,
       handler: (request, h) => h.continue
     }]
     ```